A unified diagrammatic approach to topological fixed point models: Orientation and Hermiticity

-In this section we will provide a liquid whose models have a standard quantum mechanical interpretation, by adding an orientation and a Hermiticity move to the liquid from the previous section.
+In this section we will provide a liquid whose models have a standard quantum mechanical interpretation, by adding an orientation and a Hermiticity move.
+We will illustrate this at hand of the triangle liquid from Section~\ref{sec:no_symmetry}, but the generalization to arbitrary topological liquids is straight-forward.
 The corresponding models are basically equal to $2$-dimensional \emph{lattice TQFTs} as formulated in Ref.~\cite{Fukuma1992}.